 General Info – summary

 With its Y-shaped spines, this shrub or small evergreen Tree may reach 4m high.
 White non-toxic latex is present.
 Simple opposite Leaves with entire margins are hairless and up to 8 x 4cm.
 The distinctive, sweetly scented, regular, 5-merous, bisexual Flowers have a corolla with a cylindrical tube and imbricate white or pinkish petal lobes.
-This red, thin-skinned Fruit is a berry with one or two flat, irregularly shaped seeds.
+The red, thin-skinned Fruit is a berry with one or two flat, irregularly shaped seeds.

 Description